backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/SQS DVA.md

 	- *Messages that share a common `MessageGroupID` will be in order within the group*
 	- *Each Group ID can have a different consumer* (**parallel processing**)
 	- **Ordering across groups is not guaranteed**
-- This is useful when you don't need ordering of all the messages but want ordering of messages for a particular ID.
+- This is useful when you don't need ordering of all the messages but *want ordering of messages for a particular ID*.

 > [!important] You can have **as many consumers as MessageGroupID** for your SQS FIFO queues.